SK Bioscience

 SK Bioscience is a South Korean biotechnology company that produces vaccines and other products and is a subsidiary of SK Chemicals.

 History

 SK Chemicals was responsible for all research and development (R&D), production, and sales of chemically synthesized pharmaceuticals, biopharmaceuticals, natural medicines, blood products, and vaccines, but the blood products division was spun off into SK Plasma and the vaccine division into SK Bioscience in July 2018.

 In 2024, it acquired the German global pharmaceutical and biotechnology company Cloquet Group and IDT Biologica, a Contract manufacturing organization (CMO) specialized in pharmaceuticals.

 SK Bioscience and SK Biopharm are both part of the SK Group, but their governance structures are different: SK Biopharm is part of the SK Inc., while SK Bioscience is part of the SK Discovery Group.

+On 26 September, SK Bio Pharmaceutics stocks was down 1.71% after US President Donald Trump announced fresh tariffs on pharmaceutical products.

 Business

 The headquarters is located in Bundang District, Seongnam in Gyeonggi-do.
 The first cell culture vaccine factory in South Korea is SK Bioscience's Andong vaccine factory.
 This factory was completed in December 2012 with a total investment of 200 billion won, including 160 billion won in facility investment and 40 billion won in research and development.